Crime in Thailand: Drug trade

 Thailand has a growing problem of drugs and the violence associated with it.
 The drugs involved range from the traditional, kratom, to ya ba, opium from Myanmar, and local herbal medicines.

 A previous attempt to control the drug trade by declaring the 2003 War on Drugs, was met with allegations of Thaksin-allied, politically-inspired targeted killings, quotas of dead drug traffickers, and the targeting of innocent victims.
 Methamphetamine is so widely abused that animals, such as gibbons, slow lorises, and elephants "are force-fed stimulants to make them work longer hours, sedated to allow petting and entertain tourists."

 In May 2012, it was discovered that nearly 50 million legal pseudoephedrine tablets had been stolen from Thai hospitals.
 Two billion more tablets were smuggled in from Taiwan and South Korea, with forged documents showing two Thai companies importing some eight billion more.
 They had reported the drugs to be imports of electronics and automobile parts.
 Thailand responded by close monitoring of the sale and distribution of pseudoephedrine.

 A United Nations report on the situation in Thailand states, "Many of those now incarcerated in Thailand's prisons are likely to be low-level traders and drug users, as they are more easy targets for police, rather than large scale traffickers and organised criminals".

 In October 2021, the police from Laos seized more than 55 million amphetamine tablets and over 1.5 tons of crystal methamphetamine.
 The United Nations stated that the operation was the Asia's largest single drug bust in history.

+According to research from Chiang Mai University, drug use more than tripled after 5 years in Thailand's eight northernmost provinces in 2024.
+This spike coincides with the 2021 Myanmar Civil War; many of the low-level couriers and traffickers are ethnic Lahu people.